tdtds/cloudgarage-api/README.md

-# Ruby Binding of CloudGarage Public API
+# Ruby Binding and CLI of CloudGarage Public API

-A Ruby Binding of [CloudGarage Public API](https://api.cloudgarage.jp/doc/index.html).
+A Ruby Binding and CLI of [CloudGarage Public API](https://api.cloudgarage.jp/doc/index.html).

 ## Installation